Relintai/pandemonium_engine_docs/tutorials/best_practices/scenes_versus_scripts.md

 to find the logic to execute.

-Scenes help to avoid this performance issue. `PackedScene
-<class_PackedScene )`, the base type that scenes inherit from, defines resources
-that use serialized data to create objects.
+Scenes help to avoid this performance issue. `PackedScene ( PackedScene )`, the base type that scenes inherit from, defines resources that use serialized data to create objects.
 The engine can process scenes in batches on the back-end and provide much better performance than scripts.